Degaga-Emiru/Loan_Management_System/README.md

 📄 License

-MIT License — free to use, modify & distribute.
+MIT License — Free to use, modify & distribute.